hashicorp/terraform-provider-azurerm/website/docs/d/virtual_network_gateway.html.markdown

 * `active_active` - Is this an Active-Active Gateway?

+* `enable_private_ip_address` - Whether private IP needs to be enabled on this gateway for connections or not.

 * `default_local_network_gateway_id` -  The ID of the local network gateway through which outbound Internet traffic from the virtual network in which the gateway is created will be routed (*forced tunneling*).
 Refer to the